 Wage loss benefits are much more complex, because they are based on the type of disability or worker’s diagnosis.
 Within wage loss benefits, there are different sub-types of benefits.
 For example, if a worker is likely going to return back to work, they would be entitled to a temporary disability benefit, whereas if a worker is going to suffer from a permanent disability and never be back to the way that they were before the injury, that worker may be entitled to a permanent disability benefit.
 We’ll be sure to cover these sub-types, or impairment ratings, on a later blog.

 While this may seem straightforward at first, the devil is in the details.
 Typically, insurance companies used by employers will do whatever they can to control the conversation about a worker’s injuries so that they can pay the least amount of benefits possible.
 This can be problematic for the worker, because unless the worker knows about the various laws governing workers’ compensation, a savvy employer can take advantage of the worker.
 The important thing to remember is that the moment that you are injured on the job, certain laws kick in which may automatically protect you as the worker and make sure that you and your livelihood are protected.
 That’s where we come in.
 At C&W, we have a group of experienced professionals dedicated exclusively to assisting workers injured on the job.
-For more information or to set up a free consultation, give us a call.
+For more information or to set up a initial consultation, give us a call.